 The term of the Cambridge Lease with respect to the office space expires on September 11, 2026, with one five-year extension option available.
-The term of the Boston Lease office space expires on February 28, 2023, with an extension option for one additional five-year term available.
+The term of the Boston Lease office space expires on July 31, 2031, with an extension option for one additional five-year term available.
 The renewal options in these real estate leases were not included in the calculation of the operating lease assets and operating lease liabilities as the renewal is not reasonably certain.
 The term of the Cambridge Lease with respect to the lab space expires on January 31, 2025, with an extension option for one additional period through September 11, 2026.
 The renewal option in this real estate lease was included in the calculation of the operating lease assets and operating lease liabilities as the renewal is reasonably certain.
 The lease agreements do not contain residual value guarantees.
-Operating lease costs were \$1.7 million for each of the three months ended September 30, 2021 and 2020.
-Cash paid for amounts included in the measurement of operating lease liabilities was \$1.8 million for each of the three months ended September 30, 2021 and 2020 and \$5.3 million for each of the nine months ended September 30, 2021 and 2020 and \$5.3 million for each of the nine months ended September 30, 2021 and 2020.
+Operating lease costs were \$1.8 million and \$1.7 million for the three months ended March 31, 2022 and 2021, respectively.
+Cash paid for amounts included in the measurement of operating lease liabilities was \$1.8 million for each of the three months ended March 31, 2022 and 2021.

 In September 2019, Keryx entered into an agreement to sublease the Boston office space to Foundation Medicine, Inc., or Foundation.
 The sublease is subject and subordinate to the Boston Lease between Keryx and the landlord.
 The term of the sublease commenced on October 16, 2019, upon receipt of the required consent from the landlord for the sublease agreement, and expires on February 27, 2023.
 Foundation is obligated to pay Keryx rent that approximates the rent due from Keryx to its landlord with respect to the Boston Lease.
 Sublease rental income is recorded to other income.
 Keryx continues to be obligated for all payment terms pursuant to the Boston Lease, and the Company will guaranty Keryx's obligations under the sublease.
-Keryx recorded \$0.4 million in sublease rental income from Foundation during each of the three months ended September 30, 2021 and 2020 and \$1.3 million during each of the nine months ended September 30, 2021 and 2020.
+Keryx recorded \$0.5 million and \$0.4 million in sublease rental income from Foundation during the three months ended March 31, 2022 and 2021, respectively.

-The Company has not entered into any material short-term leases or financing leases as of September 30, 2021.
+The Company has not entered into any material short-term leases or financing leases as of March 31, 2022.

-The total security deposit in connection with the Cambridge Lease is \$1.6 million as of September 30, 2021.
-Additionally, the Company recorded \$0.4 million for the security deposit under the Boston Lease.
-Both the Cambridge Lease and the Boston Lease have their security deposits in the form of a letter of credit, all of which are included as restricted cash in other assets in the Company's unaudited condensed consolidated balance sheets as of September 30, 2021.
+The total security deposit in connection with the Cambridge Lease is \$1.6 million as of March 31, 2022.
+Additionally, the Company recorded \$1.4 million for the security deposit under the Boston Lease.
+Both the Cambridge Lease and the Boston Lease have their security deposits in the form of a letter of credit, all of which are included as restricted cash in other assets in the Company's unaudited condensed consolidated balance sheets as of March 31, 2022.

-As of September 30, 2021, undiscounted minimum rental commitments under non-cancelable leases, for each of the next five years and total thereafter are as follows:
+As of March 31, 2022, undiscounted minimum rental commitments under non-cancelable leases, for each of the next five years and total thereafter are as follows: